sejutiii/firsp/README.md

+# 🌟 Greeting Generator Web App

-Hi, ya'll!
-This is my first Maven Project.
-It's a very basic greeting generator web app created with Maven.
+Hi there! 👋 This is my first Maven project - a simple but functional greeting generator web application.